-Reports of recreational gathering of cockles have increased in recent years, some of which report large quantities being removed.
+In recent years, D&S IFCA has received a number of reports of recreational gathering of cockles, some of which report large quantities being removed.
 Larger cockles are more likely to be targeted by the recreational fishers and therefore an increase in recreational landings could impact the density of adult cockles on the estuary.
-The cause of the small decrease in adult cockle density observed across years (2011-2020) in the Exe Estuary is unknown but is currently not a huge concern as it seems to have stabilised recently.
-Although there is currently no commercial fishery for cockles on the Exe Estuary, D&S IFCA will continue the autumn survey every two years to monitor the cockle stocks that are harvested recreationally and form part of the SPA birds' diet.
-It is recommended that the data collected from these surveys should be fed into a food availability model to see how much cockles contribute in terms of food source for the overwintering birds on the Exe Estuary.
+The cause of the small decrease in adult cockle density observed across years (2011-2024) in the Exe Estuary is unknown but the stock size appears to have stabilised recently.
+Although there is currently no commercial fishery for cockles on the Exe Estuary, D&S IFCA will aim to continue the autumn survey every two years to monitor the cockle stocks that are harvested recreationally and form part of the SPA birds' diet.
+It may be possible for the data collected from these surveys to feed into a food availability model to see how much cockles contribute in terms of food source for the overwintering birds on the Exe Estuary.